Understanding Graduate Funding

 The Graduate Academic Policies and Procedures Handbook is a compilation of university policies and other information related to the academic standing and financial support of Stanford graduate students (including non-degree-seeking students).
 Graduate students should refer to the GAP Handbook for the most updated information around graduate financial support, including types of funding such as fellowships, assistantships, and hourly work.

 Graduate Student Assistantships are a form of student employment, earning a compensation package including both salary and tuition allowance (TAL) for the performance of research or teaching services to the University as part of the student's academic and professional training and development.

-Doctoral students should review the links below for more detailed information on assistantships, including: types of assistantships (TAs, RAs, TFs, CAs), expected hours of work per week, quarterly minimum salary rates and accompanying tuition allowance.
+Doctoral students should review the links below, as well as the GAP, for more detailed information on assistantships, including types of assistantships (TAs, RAs, TFs, CAs), expected hours of work per week, quarterly minimum salary rates, and accompanying tuition allowance.

 Fellowships, typically including a full or partial tuition payment and a stipend for living expenses, are awarded as a form of financial support to a student.
 They are not provided in exchange for services provided by the student.
 They may be awarded by Stanford University, or any of its departments, or by external sources, on the basis of merit or need.

 Fellowships are typically paid out as a lump sum per quarter, within the first few weeks of the quarter.
 The default for disbursement of stipends is “standard charges,” i.e., after other university charges, such as room and board, have been deducted, the remaining fellowship stipend is paid as a refund check to the student.
 See the links below for more information on fellowships.